-- (5) If, on receipt of any such application, the proper officer is satisfied that the whole or part of the amount claimed as refund is refundable, he may make an order accordingly and the amount so determined shall be credited to the Fund referred to in section 57. - (6) Notwithstanding anything contained in sub-section (5), the proper officer may, in the case of any claim for refund on account of zero-rated supply of goods or services or both made by registered persons, other than such category of registered persons as may be notified by the Government on the recommendations of the Council, refund on a provisional basis, ninety percent of the total amount so claimed, 4[excluding the amount of input tax credit provisionally accepted], in such manner and subject to such conditions, limitations and safeguards as may be prescribed and thereafter make an order under sub-section (5) for final settlement of the refund claim after due verification of documents furnished by the applicant. - (7) The proper officer shall issue the order under sub-section (5) within sixty days from the date of receipt of application complete in all respects. - (8) Notwithstanding anything contained in sub-section (5), the refundable amount shall, instead of being credited to the Fund, be paid to the applicant, if such amount is relatable to- - (a) refund of tax paid on 5[zero rated supplies for export] of goods or services or both or on inputs or input services used in making such 6[zero rated supplies for exports]; - (b) refund of unutilized input tax credit under sub-section (3); - (c) refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued, or where a refund voucher has been issued; - (d) refund of tax in pursuance of section 77;
+- (5) If, on receipt of any such application, the proper officer is satisfied that the whole or part of the amount claimed as refund is refundable, he may make an order accordingly and the amount so determined shall be credited to the Fund referred to in section 57. - (6) Notwithstanding anything contained in sub-section (5), the proper officer may, in the case of any claim for refund on account of zerorated supply of goods or services or both made by registered persons, other than such category of registered persons as may be notified by the Government on the recommendations of the Council, refund on a provisional basis, ninety percent of the total amount so claimed, 4[excluding the amount of input tax credit provisionally accepted], in such manner and subject to such conditions, limitations and safeguards as may be prescribed and thereafter make an order under sub-section (5) for final settlement of the refund claim after due verification of documents furnished by the applicant. - (7) The proper officer shall issue the order under sub-section (5) within sixty days from the date of receipt of application complete in all respects. - (8) Notwithstanding anything contained in sub-section (5), the refundable amount shall, instead of being credited to the Fund, be paid to the applicant, if such amount is relatable torefund of tax paid on 5[export] of goods or services or both or on (a) inputs or input services used in making such 5[exports]; (b) refund of unutilized input tax credit under sub-section (3); (c) refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued, or where a refund voucher has been issued; (d) refund of tax in pursuance of section 77; (e) the tax and interest, if any, or any other amount paid by the applicant, if he had not passed on the incidence of such tax and interest to any other person; or the tax or interest borne by such other class of applicants as the (f) Government may, on the recommendation of the Council, by notification, specify.
+6[(8A) The Government may disburse the refund of the State tax in such manner as may be prescribed] (9) Notwithstanding anything to the contrary contained in any judgment, decree, order or direction of the Appellate Tribunal or any Court or in any other provisions of this Act or the rules made thereunder or in any other law for the time being in force, no refund shall be made except in accordance with the provisions of sub-section (8).
+(10) Where any refund is due 7[under the said sub-section(3)] to a registered person who has defaulted in furnishing any return or who is required to pay any tax, interest or penalty, which has not been stayed by any court, Tribunal or Appellate Authority by the specified date, the proper officer may-(a) withhold payment of refund due until the said person has furnished the return or paid the tax, interest or penalty, as the case may be; deduct from the refund due, any tax, interest, penalty, fee or any (b) other amount which the taxable person is liable to pay but which